SZKraines/cgm-remote-monitor/README.md

   This plugin should be enabled by default, if needed can be diasabled by adding `dbsize` to the list of disabled plugins, for example: `DISABLE="dbsize"`.

 #### Extended Settings
   Some plugins support additional configuration using extra environment variables.
 These are prefixed with the name of the plugin and a `_`.
-For example setting `MYPLUGIN_EXAMPLE_VALUE=1234` would make `extendedSettings.exampleValue` available to the `MYPLUGIN` plugin.
+For example setting `MYPLUGIN_EXAMPLE_VALUE=1234` would make `https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip` available to the `MYPLUGIN` plugin.

   Plugins only have access to their own extended settings, all the extended settings of client plugins will be sent to the browser.